 Our Grants and Scholarships

-- Racial & Economic Justice Fund — deadline has passed
+- Racial & Economic Justice Fund — deadline is February 1, 2022

-- Opportunity Fund — deadline: first day of each month
+- Opportunity Fund — deadline is the first day of each month

 - Neighborhood Equitable Recovery Fund — spring 2021 deadline has passed